sejori/peko/README.md

 <h2 id="#routing">Routing</h2>
 <p>
-    Http Requests are matched to a mutable array of <a href="https://doc.deno.land/https://deno.land/x/peko/lib/server.ts/~/Route">Routes</a>.
+    Requests are matched to a mutable array of <a href="https://doc.deno.land/https://deno.land/x/peko/lib/server.ts/~/Route">Routes</a>.
 Routes can be added or removed at runtime via the <code>addRoute</code> and <code>removeRoute</code> exports.
 </p>

 <h2 id="#events">Events</h2>
 <p>
-    Realtime app logic can be built with <a href="https://doc.deno.land/https://deno.land/x/peko/lib/utils/emitter.ts/~/Event">Events</a>.
+    Realtime apps can be built with <a href="https://doc.deno.land/https://deno.land/x/peko/lib/utils/emitter.ts/~/Event">Events</a>.
 Events are created by <a href="https://doc.deno.land/https://deno.land/x/peko/lib/utils/emitter.ts/~/Emitter">Emitters</a> via the <code>.emit</code> method.
 Emitters can be subscribed to manually <code>Emitter.subscribe</code> or given to the <code>sseHandler</code> to stream Event data to connected clients (see <code>examples/sse</code>).
 </p>

 <h2 id="request-handling">Request handling</h2>
 <p>
     The included <code>staticHandler</code>, <code>ssrHandler</code> and <code>sseHandler</code> serve static assets, render JavaScript apps and stream server-sent events respectively.
-There are premade <code>addStaticRoute</code>, <code>addSSRRoute</code> and <code>addSSERoute</code> exports that implement their respective handlers but you can import the handlers or create your own and plug them into a basic Route (see <code>examples/custom-handler</code>).
+There are also premade <code>addStaticRoute</code>, <code>addSSRRoute</code> and <code>addSSERoute</code> exports that implement their respective handlers.
+Of course, you can also create your own handlers plug them into a basic Route (see <code>examples/custom-handler</code>).
 </p>

 <h2 id="response-caching">Response caching</h2>
 <p>
     In stateless computing, memory should only be used for source code and disposable cache data.
 Response caching ensures that we only store data that can be regenerated or refetched.
-The <code>addSSRRoute</code> export uses the <code>createResponseCache</code> utility export to memoize the <code>ssrHandler</code> so that Requests can be served from the cache and not unecessarily rerendered.
+Peko provides a <code>createResponseCache</code> utility export to create caches and memoize functions to them.
+The <code>addSSRRoute</code> export does this with the <code>ssrHandler</code> so that Requests can be served from the cache and not unecessarily rerendered (Response cache is indexed by serialized <a href="https://doc.deno.land/https://deno.land/x/peko/lib/server.ts/~/Render">RequestContext</a>).
 </p>
 <p>
     <strong>Tip:</strong> Caching Responses from external data services helps keep your app fast and reduce network overhead in serving Requests!